marxjbl/Smart-Contract-Management-ETH-AVAX-PROOF/README.md

-# Assessment Dapp
+# Voting System Dapp

 This project demonstrates a simple Ethereum-based decentralized application (Dapp) using a Solidity smart contract and a web frontend to interact with it.
-The contract includes functions for depositing, withdrawing, transferring, and checking balances.
+The contract includes functions for creating voting sessions, adding candidates, and voting.

 ## Description

-The Assessment contract allows users to:
+The Voting System contract allows users to:
-- Deposit Ether into their account.
+- Create voting sessions with a title, start time, and end time.
-- Withdraw Ether from their account.
+- Add candidates to a voting session.
-- Transfer Ether to another account.
+- Vote for a candidate in a voting session.
-- Check their account balance.
+- Check the current voting sessions and candidates.

-The frontend application interacts with the smart contract, displaying the balance and providing buttons to perform deposit, withdrawal, and transfer actions.
+The frontend application interacts with the smart contract, displaying the current voting sessions and candidates, and providing buttons to perform create session, add candidate, and vote actions.

 ## Features

-- **Smart Contract Functions**: The contract includes `getBalance`, `deposit`, `withdraw`, and `transfer` functions.
+- **Smart Contract Functions**: The contract includes `createVotingSession`, `addCandidate`, and `vote` functions.
 - **Error Handling**: The contract uses `require`, `assert`, and `revert` statements to ensure safe operations.
-- **Frontend Integration**: The web application shows the balance and allows users to interact with the contract functions.
+- **Frontend Integration**: The web application shows the current voting sessions and candidates, and allows users to interact with the contract functions.

 ## Usage

 1. Clone the repository.
 2. Deploy the smart contract to an Ethereum network (e.g., using Remix).
-3. Replace the ABI and contract address in `index.js` with your contract's ABI and address.
+3. Replace the ABI and contract address in `VotingPage.js` with your contract's ABI and address.
 4. Open the web application and connect your MetaMask wallet.
 5. Use the buttons to interact with the contract.